-In most cases, if you need to have modeling digitals to submit to agencies, the advice is to take them yourself.
+In most cases, if you need to have modeling digitals in Los Angeles or elsewhere to submit to agencies, the common advice is to take them yourself.
 This is supposedly because they only want basic images of how you look that are not retouched and with very little makeup or hairstyling.
 But are such images the best representation of you?
 Would a professional shoot be better?

 Your basic modeling digitals – also known as modeling polaroids from way back in those days – are supposed to be quick snapshots that represent how a model currently looks in his or her most natural state.
 So, this means very little makeup, hairstyling, and so on.
 It also means you might be able to use the same digitals for 1-2 years or more, depending on how often you change your look.